 people: pleasant raccoon-tanned locals, vibrant vacationers, even friendly

-flavor, and flavorful restaurants from cantinas to Italian bistros, and cowboy
+flavor, flavorful restaurants from Mexican cantinas Irish pubs to to Italian bistros, and cowboy

 isn’t the swanky ski town ‘tude either.
 There are just enough shops and native